automl/amltk/CONTRIBUTING.md

 issues, pull requests, documentation and anything else tangential to code features.
 Any and all automation to the repository is greatly appreciated but should be documented in the `Maintainers` section.

-#### Versioning
-Using [`convential-commits`](https://www.conventionalcommits.org/en/v1.0.0/) and `commitizen`, the versioning of `amltk` automatically keeps a `CHANGELOG.md` and bumps versions in any respective files.

-Whenever a version needs to be bumped, this workflow has been automated with `just bump`, which will bump all version strings and keeping to semvar versioning, using the commit history as a guide.
-Try to avoid using the `!` flag with a commit to indicate a major version bump unless consensus has been reached.
-Perhaps once we have released several major versions and a stabilized API, we may utilize this more freely.

 #### Dependencies
 One of the hardest parts of maintenance for a mature library,